Agnelli family: John Elkann

+Edoardo Agnelli (9 June 1954 – 15 November 2000) was the eldest child and only son of Gianni Agnelli, the industrialist patriarch of Fiat S.p.A.., and of Marella Agnelli.
+He converted to Islam when he was living in New York City, and changed his name to Hisham Aziz and later to Mahdi after converting to Shia Islam.
+In mid-November 2000, he was found dead under a bridge on the outskirts of Turin.

 Family councilors

 Gianni Agnelli's longtime financial advisors were Franzo Grande Stevens and Gianluigi Gabetti.
 According to an article in the Financial Post, in February 2007 Consob, Italy's market regulator, fined the Agnelli family holding company, then-called Ifil (now known as Exor), for engaging in a complicated illegal trade in 2005.
 They signed contracts with Merrill Lynch which allowed Ifil "to retain its 30 per cent of Fiat in spite of banks in the same period converting billions of euros of debt owed to them by Fiat into equity in the company."
 In the words of the Financial Post, Gabetti, Marrone, and Grande Stevens "were suspended from holding posts in public companies for between two and six months."

 Gianluigi Gabetti

 Gianluigi Gabetti was director general of IFIL Group, the family investment company since 1971 and worked there as Gianni's closest financial adviser for over 30 years.
 When Gianni died in 2003, Umberto asked the octogenarian to return as CEO of Ifil.